enasequence/read_docs/prog_05.md

 ## Submit the XMLs using Webin XML and reports portal

-The XMLs can also be submitted interactively using the [Webin XML and reports portal](prog_11.html).
+XMLs can also be submitted interactively using the [Webin XML and reports portal](prog_11.html).

-Please refer to [Register a Study](prog_01.html) to see how the service can be used to submit a study.
-The sample submission process is identical except for the type of XML being submitted.
+Please refer to the [Webin XML and reports portal](prog_11.html) document for an example how to submit a study using XML.
+Other types of XMLs can be submitted using the same approach.

 ## The Receipt XML